vestrel00/contacts-android/docs/groups/query-groups.md

 > ℹ️ For more info, read [Query for Accounts](./../accounts/query-accounts.md).

-If no accounts are specified (this function is not called or called with no Accounts), then all Groups of all accounts are included in the search.
+If no accounts are specified (this function is not called or called with no Accounts), then all Groups from all accounts (including the null account) are included in the search.

-A null Account may NOT be provided here because no group can exist without an account.
-Groups are inextricably linked to an Account.

 ## Ordering